lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 # Quasar GreenSock Portfolio

-Building a dynamic portfolio with Quasar and Green Sock.
+Building a dynamic portfolio with Quasar and GreenSock.

 ## Objective